aws-samples/aws-modernization-with-gremlin/content/22_Setup_SockShop_Gremlin/10_create_cluster/_index.md

 # eksctl cluster creation

 [eksctl](https://eksctl.io/introduction/) makes it simple to provision Kubernetes clusters in EKS.
-For this workshop, we will create a defauklt three node EKS cluster.
+For this workshop, we will create a default three node EKS cluster.
 With `eksctl`, this is a single command line:

 ```
 eksctl create cluster --name sockshop-eks-cluster --version 1.15 --region us-west-2 --nodegroup-name standard-workers --node-type t3.medium --nodes 3 --nodes-min 1 --nodes-max 4